swcarpentry-ja/carpentries-coc/topic_folders/communications/tools/zoom_rooms.md

       - The host can manually end breakout rooms by clicking on the button in the breakout rooms window.
 This can not be scheduled in advance.
     - The host can move between breakout rooms and can send messages to all rooms simultaneously.
 ```
-#### Creating Polls

-The host can create polls of participants.
-Responses can be identifiable or anonymous, and the host can decide whether to share results with the participants.
-Note the host can not participate in the poll.

 #### Yes/no questions